-There are four (4) eligible municipalities to meet the condition for GOP-assisted projects (limited to 3rd to 6th municipalities) in sanitation sub-sector.
-The sanitation component comprises and 12 school toilets to the rural communities.
-Distribution of toilet bowl is one of the compoents of sanitation sub-sector in the medium-term development plan, however, it shall be excluded from GOP-assisted projects due to the current practice of NEDA.
+There are seventeen (17) eligible municipalities to meet the condition for GOP-assisted projects (limited to 3rd to 6th municipalities) in sanitation sub-sector.
+Sanitation component comprises 130 school toilets to the rural communities.
+Distribution of toilet bowl (pour-flush type only) is one of the component of sanitation sub-sector in the medium-term development plan, however, it shall be excluded from GOP-assisted projects due to the current practice of NEDA.
 With the integration of sanitation in the water supply projects, equal emphasis shall be given to sanitation component to ensure a greater health impact in the rural communities.
-School toilet will be constructed for public school in the rural areas (50%: toilet facility/classroom and 50%: standard toilet building).
-Health consciousness among the rural people will also be bolstered with the provision of health education training and IEC materials.
+School toilet will be constructed for public school in the rural areas (50%: toilet facility/ classroom and 50%: standard toilet building).
+Health consciousness among rural people will also be bolstered with the provision of health education training and IEC materials.